Posts Tagged Brinford

 Lenny Powell is played by Michael Higgs.
 Michael’s previous roles include, PC Eddie Santini in The Bill and Andy Hunter in Eastenders.

 Hope these help answer your questions and I think Nigel Travis sums things up with this tweet;

 — Nigel Travis (@Nigel_Travis) February 11, 2014

-The hugely successful BBC drama WPC 56 returns to daytime TV on Monday 3rd February 2014 with a repeat of series one from 2013.
-These five episodes are quickly followed by the eagerly awaited second series which begins at 2.15pm Monday 10th February on BBC1.
+The hugely successful BBC drama WPC 56 returned to daytime TV on Monday 23rd February 2015 with a repeat of series one (originally broadcast 2013).
+These five episodes are quickly followed by a repeat of series two from Monday 2nd March 2015 on BBC1 (originally broadcast 2014).

-So what can we expect from WPC Gina Dawson and her colleagues at Brinford station in the new series?
+So what can we expect from WPC Gina Dawson and her colleagues at Brinford station in series two?
 We have a healthy mix of truancy, prostitution, murder, forgery and bribery giving us a daring mixture of gritty storylines for a daytime show.
 Here’s a detailed look at what’s in store;

 Joining Gina Dawson (Jennie Jacques) and Sergeant Fenton (Charlie De’ath) from series one at Brinford station are;